aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/series/hilolines/_index.md

 ---
 title: HiLoLines
 second_title: Aspose.Cells for .NET API Reference
-description: Returns a HiLoLines object that represents the highlow lines for a series on a line chart.
+description: Returns a HiLoLines object that represents the high-low lines for a series on a line chart.
 Applies only to line charts.
 type: docs
+weight: 230
 url: /net/aspose.cells.charts/series/hilolines/
 ---
 ## Series.HiLoLines property